 Dilshan ton floors Proteas

-Tillakaratne Dilshan’s 115 not out helped Sri Lanka seal a one-day international series victory over South Africa via an eight-wicket triumph at Pallekele.
+Tillakaratne Dilshan’s 115 not out helped Sri Lanka seal a one-day international series victory over South Africa via an at Pallekele.

 Dilshan’s innings, well supported by 91 from Kumar Sangakkara, marshalled the hosts’ successful pursuit of 239, which put them 3-1 up with one match to play.